 La Neuve Route, St Brelade, Jersey, Channel Islands

 The church was built to meet the needs of the people of St Aubin and Beaumont.
 In 1900 a large house called Jubilee Hall was rented, and a school created on the ground floor with a chapel above.
 The altar from the first St Thomas’ church in New Street, which had been moved to the new church in Val Plaisant, was at this time brought to the new chapel in St Aubin.
 This arrangement sufficed while funds were raised for a new and more worthy church.
 A site was eventually obtained, and Bishop Cotter blessed the foundation stone on 1 November 1937.
-Work was delayed by the intervention of War, and the church was completed in 1947, when it was opened on 8 June.
+Work was delayed by the intervention of war, and the church was completed in 1947, when it was opened on 8 June.
+The architects were Julien Barbier of Paris and C.W.B.
+Bolton of Jersey.
 Covering the opening, the Jersey Morning News wrote on 9 June: ‘It is a credit to all concerned and a showpiece of architecture of which the Roman Catholic community and the Island as a whole can feel proud’.
-Not noticed at the time was the granite shape of an anchor, subtly incorporated into the masonry above the door by a mason wanting to celebrate the allied scuttling of the German warship, the Admiral Graf Spee, at the Battle of the River Plate in December 1939.
+Not noticed at the time was the granite shape of an anchor, subtly incorporated into the masonry above the door by a mason said to be wanting to celebrate the allied scuttling of the German warship, the Admiral Graf Spee, at the Battle of the River Plate in December 1939.

 Original Date: 1947